Kennel-Linux/nwg/README.md

 _These packages will now be in your **OctoXBPS** package manager.
 When a new version of the packages is released, you will update it along with all the other packages._

-You should now be able search through all xlibre related packages provided by this repository, and install packages as usual:
+You should now be able search through all nwg related packages provided by this repository, and install packages as usual:

 ```shell
 sudo xbps-query -Rs nwg